 Average Monthly Rainfall in March

 We report snowfall in liquid-equivalent terms.
 The actual depth of new snowfall is typically between 5 and 10 times the liquid-equivalent amount, assuming the ground is frozen.
 As with rainfall, we consider the liquid-equivalent snowfall accumulated over a sliding 31-day period centered around each day.

-The average sliding 31-day liquid-equivalent snowfall during March in Lillooet is essentially constant, remaining about 0.1 inches throughout, and rarely exceeding 0.7 inches or falling below -0.0 inches.
+The average sliding 31-day liquid-equivalent snowfall during March in Lillooet is essentially constant, remaining about 0.1 inches throughout, and rarely exceeding 0.6 inches or falling to 0.0 inches.

 Average Monthly Liquid-Equivalent Snowfall in March

 Over the course of March in Lillooet, the length of the day is rapidly increasing.
 From the start to the end of the month, the length of the day increases by 1 hour, 55 minutes, implying an average daily increase of 3 minutes, 51 seconds, and weekly increase of 26 minutes, 56 seconds.

 The shortest day of the month is March 1, with 10 hours, 59 minutes of daylight and the longest day is March 31, with 12 hours, 54 minutes of daylight.

 Hours of Daylight and Twilight in March